RobertKozak/fluent-git/README.md

 ## BASH
-copy prompt.sh to $HOMRE and add to the end of .bashrc
+copy prompt.sh to $HOME and add to the end of .bashrc

 ```bash
 source $HOME/prompt.sh